JCSDA/jedi-docs/docs/developer/building_and_testing/configuration.rst

         tolerance: 1.0e-03  # in % so that corresponds to 10^-5
         ObsBias: {}

 Note that keys representing single variables or vectors are represented as lower case while keys representing more complex objects in the YAML heirarchy are rendered in `CamelCase <https://en.wikipedia.org/wiki/Camel_case>`_.
+This is the preferred style but it is not currently followed by all JEDI repositories.

 We refer the user to the `YAML Documentation <https://yaml.org/spec/1.2/spec.html>`_ for a comprehensive description of the syntax but we'll give a brief overview here.

 The first thing to note is that indentation matters.
 Items are organized into a heirarchy, with the top-level objects beginning in the leftmost column and subsidiary components of these objects indented accordingly.
 The number of spaces is not important; two is sufficient to define the scope of an item and its contents.